Alphabetical Plant Listing

 Host Plants

 Snails feed on a variety of plants and are considered to be generalist herbivores.
-Some common plants known as host plants for snails include lettuce, cabbages, broccoli, cauliflower, spinach, endive, carrots, celery, ferns, and hostas.
+Some common plants known as host plants include lettuce, cabbages, broccoli, cauliflower, spinach, endive, carrots, celery, ferns, and hostas.

 Regions impacted